nuraci/Goat-IDE/README.md

 * $ cd Goat/gtk
 * $ make all
 * $ sudo make install

+* In order to support the "dfu-programmer" the libusb1.0 library is required:
+* $ sudo apt-get install libusb-1.0

 ## How to build and install it on Windows:
 Not yet ready, I hope that it will be soon...